-Community Future Expectations
+Community Expectations for the Future

 In response to the question about the preferred mix of playspaces, the results are somewhat ambiguous, indicating respondents want to maintain the current mix of small and large playspaces, together with a few larger destination scale playspaces.
 A high response to neither agree or disagree was also received.